abavisg/may-vibes-10/README.md

 - Displays a list of potential newsletters in the extension popup
 - Prioritizes opening web-based unsubscribe links (HTTP/HTTPS) when clicking a list item or the unsubscribe button
 - Falls back to mailto links if no web link is available or functional
+- Automatically moves unsubscribed emails to a dedicated "Unsubscribed" folder in Gmail (creates the folder if it doesn't exist)
+- Removes emails from the displayed list after moving them to the "Unsubscribed" folder
+- Allows you to move emails back to your inbox from the "Unsubscribed" folder if needed
+- When moving emails back to inbox, you can scan again to see them in the newsletter list
 - Allows you to ignore specific senders so their emails don't appear in future scan results
 - Provides a way to view and unignore previously ignored senders via a dedicated section in the popup
 - Unignoring a sender immediately updates the main list to show their emails if they were in the last scan results